Article by David Marks

 Our recommendation for a specific variety would be Salvia involucrata ‘Boutin’.
 The flowers are deep pink and the stems support themselves.

 Salvia Macrophylla, often known as Baby Sage, is hardier compared to the some other salvia species.
 It will stand temperatures down to -10C / 14F making it suitable for most parts of the UK.
-It is also an evergreen although the foliage looks at its best in spring, summer and autumn.
+It is also an evergreen although the foliage looks at its best in spring, summer and.

 The prefer a full sun position which is sheltered from strong winds.
 It will grow to a height of about 1m / 3ft with a similar spread.
 The leaves are green and aromatic.
 The grow on all soils well (acidic and alkaline) but struggle on clay soils.